SeldonIO/seldonio.github.com/install.md

 # Create a Kubernetes Cluster<a name="install-kubernetes"></a>

 Seldon runs inside a [Kubernetes](http://kubernetes.io) cluster so you need to follow their [guides](http://kubernetes.io/docs) to create a cluster locally, on servers or in the cloud.
+We support kubernetes >= 1.2.

    * Add kubectl to your shell PATH environment variable.